jamesmcginnis/rabbit-rss-card/README.md

    - Click **Add Resource**
    - Set the URL to `/local/rabbit-rss-card.js` and the type to **JavaScript Module**
 4. Refresh your browser (clear cache if necessary)

-### HACS Installation (Coming Soon)

-Support for Home Assistant Community Store (HACS) is planned for a future release.

 ## Configuration